 If you were looking for an artist statement that’s here, below is a bio.

-I grew up in the small, northeastern North Carolina town of Ahoskie in the eighties.
-Although I grew up taking art lessons and enjoying drawing, the first time I fell in love with painting- I should clarify, “abstract painting”- was senior year of high school.
+I spent my formative years in the small, northeastern North Carolina town of Ahoskie.
+Although I took art lessons and enjoying drawing throughout this time, the first time I fell in love with painting- I should clarify, “abstract painting”- was senior year of high school.
 Up in the attic of my parents house I found one of Pop’s old stretchers from his undergraduate days (art minor), around which I wrapped a bed sheet I think.
 I went at it with a bunch of old house paint and something about the challenge of making an image without relying on naturalism captured me instantly and forever.

 When I left the small town life I was never destined for, I studied architecture fine art and humanities at UNC Charlotte as an undergraduate.
 Like all serious artists I tried grad school; a temporary break from that shortly turned into extended time away from painting.
 I began creating again in 2016 at a time when I was navigating dual challenges- changing careers very unexpectedly, and caring for our oldest as they struggled with life-threatening mental health challenges.
-Part of that process involved Dialectical Behavior Therapy which began my education and interest in the value of learning to hold onto conflicting truths (I am hurting and I can survive for example).
-It was this crucible that centered my practice on contemplation and contradiction, which I shortly anchored around a drawing system which was a legacy of my grad school work.
+Part of that process involved Dialectical Behavior Therapy which began my education and interest in the value of learning to hold onto conflicting truths (I am hurting and I can survive, for example).
+It was this crucible that centered my practice on contemplation and contradiction, which have continued to be themes for me.

-My practice includes painting, making objects, blogging, teaching, and curating.
-During the day and for the last two+ decades, I have worked to decarbonize our electric grid.
+My practice includes painting and object-making, writing, curating and occasionally teaching.
+For the last two+ decades, I have worked to decarbonize our electric grid.
 I am a father of two.
-I live in Raleigh, NC, with my summer camp bestie, college sweetheart and spouse of 28 years and counting.
-When I’m not working, making art or traveling I try to spend my time working on my community here in my forever home.
+I live in Raleigh, NC, with my summer camp bestie, college sweetheart and spouse of 29 years and counting.

 CV available upon request, just email sterling at sterlingbowen.com.